grantglidewell/blogwell.io/src/pages/how-the-internt-works/index.md

 ---
-title: 'How the Internet actually works'
+title: 'How the Internet works'

-description: the client server model for new developers
+description: 'The server client model for curious new developers'

 date: '2019-10-29'